 I did that from probably about 13 to about 15 and at 16 I left school.
 At our school we did a commercial course, in which you did shorthand and typing and accounts.
 I got five O-levels then, which held me in good stead for all sorts of jobs.
 I went out to work at an accountant’s in Bury St Edmunds, they were called Stephenson, Stacey and Co and they were also an agency for the Halifax Building Society as it was in those days, which is now HBOS – the Halifax Bank.
 I worked there for two years, from 16 to 18.

-Also, a part of my job was to take the money from the Building Society each day, at 3 o’clock, or before 3 o’clock because the banks closed at 3then, to the bank which was up the road and round the corner.
-Remember I was 16 – and I’d got it wrapped in a blue bank bag under my arm; if I’d got more than two thousand pounds I’d got to take De. with me for protection.
-De. being the junior in the accounts office.
+Also, a part of my job was to take the money from the Building Society each day, at 3 o’clock, or before 3 o’clock because the banks closed at 3 then, to the bank which was up the road and around the corner.
+Remember I was 16 – and I’d got it wrapped in a blue bank bag under my arm; if I’d got more than two thousand pounds, I’d got to take Dennis with me for protection.
+Dennis being the junior in the account’s office.
 Because ours was a sort of typist-cum-building society office, but upstairs there was the accounts office.
 I suppose he would be about 18 or something like that and he didn’t look as if he would give much protection in the event of somebody grabbing the bag.
 I suppose it did worry me a bit, but nobody ever grabbed a bag and we did go up to the bank.
 Sometimes we did have more than two thousand pounds in it.

 I worked on all sorts of wards.
 Orthopaedic, gynae, children’s, theatre – which I hated working in – general surgery, medicine, urinary, all sorts.
 And I ended up working as a staff nurse on the children’s ward because I really liked paediatrics.
 That was what I really liked.

-We used to spend, I think it was three months – or was it six weeks? – anyway between six and twelve weeks, in school every year.
-So that was not like today’s nurses who do degrees, but you went into the classroom and you worked nine till five, then.
+We used to spend between six and twelve weeks, in school every year.
+Not like today’s nurses who do degrees, you went into the classroom and you worked nine till five, then.
 Just being generally taught.
 Not just theory but also anatomy and physiology and nursing practice, all about drugs and different diseases.

-Yes, you got training on the wards.
-You started off with three months which was theory before they let you onto the wards, so you did have a little theory.
+You got practical training on the wards.
+You started off with three months which was theory before they let you onto the wards.
 A lot of the students had been pre-nursing students and worked in old people’s homes or something like that, nurseries or children’s homes or something.
-So they had more idea than I who had just come straight from an office.
+So, they had more idea than I who had just come straight from an office.